qwiklabs-04/horizon-sdv/docs/workloads/android/environment/dev_instance_test.md

 Note: The value provided must correspond to a cloud instance or the job will hang.

+### `MTK_CONNECT_PUBLIC`

+When checked, the MTK Connect testbench is visible to everyone and can be shared.
+By default, testbenches are private and only visible to their creator and MTK Connect administrators.

 ### `INSTANCE_MAX_UPTIME`

 This is the maximum time that the instance may be running before it is automatically terminated and deleted.
 This is important to avoid leaving expensive instances in running state.